 At Binghamton University, you can receive the Federal Pell Grant for fall, spring and summer (winter not available).

-For the 2020-21 academic year, Federal Pell Grants for full-time students range from $639 to $6,345 depending on the expected family contribution and Congressional funding.
+For the 2021-22 academic year, Federal Pell Grants for full-time students range from $672 to $6,495 ($150 increase compared to 2020-21 Pell Grants) depending on the expected family contribution and Congressional funding.

 Pell Grant eligibility is determined based on enrollment.
 Students who are less than full time may be eligible for a pro-rated award.
 Enrollment is locked shortly after the add/drop deadline each semester.
+Disbursement of Pell Grant funds are released the following week.
 If a student's FAFSA is received after the add/drop deadline for that term, enrollment will be locked based on the FAFSA "received" date.

 Pell Grant funding is limited to 12 semesters (or its equivalent) for all eligible undergraduate students and includes all semesters the student received federal Pell grant funding.